Nahomtes/CSharp-GradeBookApplication/README.md

-# C Sharp Grade Book Application
+# C Sharp Grade Book Application -- git test

 The C Sharp Grade Book Application is a designed to allow instructors to create gradebooks, add students to those grade books, add grades to those students, and calculate statics such as GPA (Grade Point Average).